 It’s not easy to be a ‘granota’ or ‘levantinista’ – agrees Ramon, the newsstand man par excellence of the Port area, who has been a Levante fan as long as he can remember.
 The fact is that when Levante returned to first division play in 2010, it was with the lowest budget that the Liga has ever seen.
 They have the lowest spending totals on new player signings during those six years, and a minimal income from TV rights compared even to their local rivals, good management coupled with some sonorous sales (in particular of the Ecuatorian Felipe Caicedo and the tico Keylor Navas) have kept the Levante boat afloat for longer than anyone can remember.
 In the 2012/2013 season the team achieved the greatest feat in its history, by participating and reaching the quarter-finals of the Europa League, playing against the likes of Hannover, Olympiakos, Twente, Helsingborg or Rubin Kazan along the way.

-As any aficionado of Valencian football, we hope that the great Johan’s memory, who tried to lift the team up over 37 years ago, sends the current granota players the winning message from above: play well first and you will win next.
+As any aficionado of Valencian football, we hope that the great Johan’s memory, who tried to lift the team up over 38 years ago, sends the current granota players the winning message from above: play well first and you will win next.
 Levante UD are just like the fishermen and the humble neighbours of the Poblats Maritims: this is a team that will always be the last to lose patience, faith and hope in a better and brighter future.
-It is a history that has been in the writing for nearly 110 years, and remembering the greatest moments during this time gives greater support even in the hardest of times.
+It is a history that has been in the writing for 110 years, and remembering the greatest moments during this time gives greater support even in the hardest of times.
 It is a history that has been more often characterized by the word “struggle” than that of “victory”, but sometimes, unflinching faith in a constant struggle is the greatest victory of all.
-Congratulations to Levante UD on beating FC Barcelona 3-1 in La Liga in November 2019!
+Congratulations to Levante UD on beating FC Barcelona 3-1 in La Liga in the current 2019-2020 season!